 Lopez-Miranda J, Gomez P, Castro P, et al. Mediterranean diet improves low density lipoproteins' susceptibility to oxidative modifications.
 Med Clin (Barc) [in Spanish].
 2000;115(10):361-365.

 Melmed.
-Williams Textbook of Endocrinology, 12th ed.
-Philadelphia, PA: Saunders, An Imprint of Elsevier.2011.
+Williams Textbook of Endocrinology.
+12th ed.
+Philadelphia, PA: Elsevier Saunders; 2011.

 National Cholesterol Education Program.
 Executive summary of the third report of the National Cholesterol Education Program (NCEP) expert panel on detection, evaluation, and treatment of high blood cholesterol in adults (Adult Treatment Panel III).
 JAMA.
 2001;285(19):2486-2497.